 The last trick is to match the formality or informalities of your shoe and belt.
 A giant jean belt buckle cheapens patent leather brogues, and suede shoes look to fashion-y under a sleek, business belt.
 While it really is hard to set firm rules with this one, check the mirror before you head out and if it looks strange – change.

 False.
 Pink doesn’t make you stink; poor hygiene does.
 Now that’s settled, pink is the ultimate spring colour and, like florals, should be embraced.
 Pastels play up that whole south of France demeanour.
 As a sock, pocket square or necktie mix pastel with whites or grey and light, linen fabrics, and you’ll be sailing away in no time.

 Solid, dark pink is a more statement choice.
+Or even salmon.
 Try it with dress shirts, working impeccably under a grey suit; from charcoal to smoke.
 Add a navy silk tie and polka dot socks and head to work.
-Pink chinos are for the satorially brave.
+Pink chinos are for the sartorially brave.
 Pair with a polo or Oxford shirt and cashmere sweater for an all-American garden party look.